- Community building & interdisciplinary learning

 - Students register for classes as part of a cohort

-The Ascender Program provides academic, emotional-social, and community supports for Latino and other underserved community college students to increase the number of students who successfully complete developmental coursework, increase the number of students who successfully complete first-year college-level coursework in gatekeeper courses such as English and Math, and increase the number of students who graduate from the community college and transfer to a four-year college or university.
+The Ascender Program provides academic, emotional-social, and community support for underserved community college students to increase the number of students who successfully complete developmental coursework, increase the number of students who successfully complete first-year college-level coursework in gatekeeper courses such as English and Math, and increase the number of students who graduate from the community college and transfer to a four-year college or university.

 The Ascender Program provides a holistic approach to student success, offering various options to suit the needs of the individual institution.
 CTN’s pathway innovation is in our focused literacy-based approach across disciplines and a commitment to student validation and cultural relevance.
 The Ascender model balances academic rigor with empathy to cultivate a sense of belonging in the college and community in addition to engagement with critical inquiry.
 Successful components of Ascender include: